Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Limitations

 \section{Limitations}

-Our study uses synthetic PII rather than real data and evaluates only two base models.
+Our study uses synthetic PII rather than real data.
 We fix the Resonance horizon to 10 rounds, use text-only communication, and adopt a single-attacker threat model with an indirect information-seeking prompt.
-Leakage detection relies on exact matching, so false positives/negatives may remain.
+Leakage detection combines exact matching with an LLM-based inference step; while this broadens coverage beyond verbatim recovery, the semantic component depends on the reliability of the judge model.
 Topology coverage is limited to six families, and tree placements are subsampled.